 Exceeding expectations doesn’t happen by chance.
 Practice these steps, teach them to your team, and model them.
 Just watch your team’s productivity and reputation soar!

-What are some practices you and your team have in place that move you from just getting it done to owning it?
+What are some practices you and your team have in place that moves you from just getting it done to owning it?

 You can leave your answer in a comment below.